pramsey/crunchyblog/waiting-postgis-32-3/index.md

 ## Contouring

 We will generate some contours for the "north shore" of Vancouver, where the mountains rise up from the sea.
-The key in doing raster analysis is to only pull the data you really need, because the data are large, and the computations expensive, so we pull only the two raster objects that cover our area of interest.
+The key in doing raster analysis is to **only pull the data you really need**, because the data are large, and the computations expensive, so we pull only the two raster objects that cover our area of interest.

 ![STRM out-db tiled grid](img/contour2.jpg)

-The [ST_Contour](http://postgis.net/docs/manual-dev/RT_ST_Contour.html) has a number of parameters to control the starting contour, the distance between contours, and even to exactly fix the values at which contours are generated.
+The [ST_Contour](http://postgis.net/docs/manual-dev/RT_ST_Contour.html) function has a number of parameters to control the starting contour, the distance between contours, and even to exactly fix the values at which contours are generated.
 Except for the first parameter, the raster itself, all the others are optional and will default to sensible values.

 ```
 ST_Contour(raster rast,